ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-Service-Mesh-201.md

         host: reviews
         subset: v1
 ```

 The previous example uses an http header with a user name which is not a production scenario, normally we would have cookies or JWT tokens which we will get into in a later stage of the series.
-But for now, something that i found really handy in my last projects is **fault injection** to test the behaviour of my services when i get a specific http status code.
-To condifgure this with istion it's a simple as adding the fault condition to the virtual service
+But for now, something that I found really handy in my last projects is **fault injection** to test the behaviour of my services when I get a specific HTTP status code.
+To configure this with Istio it's a simple as adding the fault condition to the virtual service.

 ```yaml
 # same as before